Rajat-Roy/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 A ipython notebook has also been provided as an execution example.

-Note: Savung model using the ipython notebook is mandatory in windows machine because there is a bug in keras 2.0.9 where it fails to save lambda layers.
+Note: Saving model using the ipython notebook is mandatory in windows machine because there is a bug in keras 2.0.9 where it fails to save lambda layers.

 ### Model Architecture and Training Strategy